splineclaw/yre/yreweb/yre/docs/distributions.md

 ![catman](graphics/9d9a16883bbd87f88f767a00c039bf40.jpg)
 - 40 favorites are recorded.
-- These 40 users together have 503736 favorites.
+- These 40 users together have 503736 favorites on 362455 posts.
 - Each user had between 67000 and 37 total favorites
   - No obvious outliers in distribution of user favorite counts
 - The majority (52%) of favorites were "alone", made on a post by one user in the group and no others